Park-SeungWoo/kakao-ai-study/README.md

 - Series

 __pandas__ has two major data types.<br/>
-DataFrame is like a matrix that has rows and columns, and Series is a 1-dimensional list that has just one row or column.<br/>
+DataFrame is like a matrix that has rows and columns, and Series is a 1-dimensional list with keys that consisted with one row or column.<br/>
 So DataFrame is a collection of Series.
 <hr/>